- +44 (0) 1304 613090

 Contact in advance - not at the weekend

 In 1885, Dr William Laidlaw Purves of Royal Wimbledon Golf Club, spotted from the vantage point of St Clement’s church a spectacular piece of undulating land with expansive sand dunes.
 Being a Scot and a keen scratch golfer, he decided that there was only one thing to do with this links land; create a golf course.
 In 1887, the course opened for play and was named 'St George’s' after the English patron saint.

 "For a course that is still comparatively young," wrote Bernard Darwin in his 1910 book, The Golf Courses of the British Isles, "Sandwich has had more than its share of ups and downs.
 It was heralded with much blowing of trumpets and without undergoing any period of probation, burst full-fledged into fame."

-After only seven years of play, in 1894, Sandwich hosted its first of fourteen Open Championships.
+After only seven years of play, in 1894, Sandwich hosted its first of fifteen Open Championships.
 This was the first Open to be played outside Scotland.

 Royal patronage was granted in 1902 and the Prince of Wales (later King Edward VIII) became club captain.
 Many celebrated people have been affiliated with the club; the great golf writer Bernard Darwin was president of Royal St George’s between 1952 and 1961.